watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_configure_advanced_elasticsearch_settings.md

 * Learn more about how to set up a text embedding model in Elasticsearch from [here](text_embedding_deploy_and_use.md).

 ### Using a nested query to search over nested documents with ELSER
 If there are inner documents in your Elasticsearch index, you can use a nested query to search over the inner documents.
-If there is a match, the qeury returns the root parent document with matched inner documents.
-And then, when applying filters to the search results, you can choose to filter the outer or inner documents.
+If there is a match, the query returns the root parent document with matched inner documents.
+So, if applying filters to the search results, you can choose to filter the outer or inner documents.

 #### Filtering the outer documents
 ```json